feridbrkovic/posts-app/README.md

 # Simple posts app project (MEAN stack)

-This project is an Angular application generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.

-## Development server

-# Posts App

 This is an Angular application that allows users to create, read, update, and delete posts.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.

 ## Getting Started